Accurately simulating core-collapse self-interacting dark matter halos: Satellite evolution

 In this last part about the satellite halo simulations, we fit the density profile of the late collapse phase with a King model \citep{King_1962},

 With this, we follow \cite{Zhang_2025} who also used a King profile to describe the collapse phase of a potential GD-1 perturber, motivated by research on star clusters.
-To determine the density and radial parameters ($\rho_0$, $r_\mathrm{c}$), we use a limited radial range with $r<0.5 \, \mathrm{kpc}$ only.
-For the fit, we maximise a likelihood based on Poisson statistics analogously to the description in Sect.~4 by \cite{Fischer_2021a}.
+To determine the density and radial parameters ($\rho_0$, $r_\mathrm{c}$), we used a limited radial range with $r<0.5 \, \mathrm{kpc}$ only.
+For the fit, we maximised a likelihood based on Poisson statistics analogously to the description in Sect.~4 by \cite{Fischer_2021a}.

-In Fig.~\ref{fig:fit_king_sat}, we show the fit of the King model for the collapse phase using our simulation with a velocity-dependent isotropic cross-section (simulation Y according to Tab.~\ref{tab:sim_para}).
-It becomes visible that the King model provides a reasonable fit to the inner region of a satellite halo undergoing core collapse.
-This is in line with the findings by \cite{Zhang_2025} and may work well enough to fit observational data as discussed by the same authors.
+In Fig.~\ref{fig:fit_king_sat}, we show the fit of the King model for the collapse phase using our simulation with a velocity-dependent isotropic cross-section (simulation Y according to Table~\ref{tab:sim_para}).
+It becomes visible that the King model provides a reasonable fit to the inner region of a satellite halo that undergoes core collapse.
+This is in line with the findings of \cite{Zhang_2025} and may work well enough to fit the observational data, as discussed by the same authors.
 In addition, we fit the King mode to the isolated halo and show the density profile as well as the time evolution of the fitted parameter in Appendix~\ref{sec:king_fit}.